t-anderson21/blog/_posts/2024-03-07-data-project.md

 ---
 layout: post
-title:  "Data Analysis on Spotify..."
+title:  "Macroeconomic Data Trends"
 date: 2024-03-07
-description: A sample post with instructions and tips on how to create a new blog post.
+description: A sample exploration of data available on FRED
 image: "/assets/img/image5.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---

-Spotify data
-Yahoo finance data
-Fred macroeconomic data trends?
+I'm currently taking a macroeconomics class which studies FRED macroeconomic data trends?

+FRED data is